NixOS/nix/src/nix/flake-check.md

 that the derivations specified by the flake's `checks` output can be built successfully.

+If the `keep-going` option is set to `true`, Nix will keep evaluating as much as it can and report the errors as it encounters them.
+Otherise it will stop at the first error.

 # Evaluation checks

 The following flake output attributes must be derivations: